jborjon/jborjon.github.io/portfolio/incredible-legacy-of-game-changing-zx-spectrum.md

 Collectors, historians, and hobbyists make up a vibrant online community of Spectrum fans.
 Portugal even boasts a fan-made museum, LOAD ZX Spectrum, a hundred percent dedicated to the machine.

-And on April 23, 2012, Google honored the Spectrum’s legacy with a [Google Doodle](https://www.google.com/doodles/st-georges-day-the-30th-anniversary-of-the-zx-spectrum){:target="_blank"}.
+And on April 23, 2012, Google honored the Spectrum’s legacy with a [Google Doodle](https://www.google.com/doodles/st-georges-day-the-30th-anniversary-of-the-zx-spectrum){:target="_blank" rel="noopener"}.

 But the Spectrum doesn’t just live in museums and Doodles.
 Several modern clones attempt to take you back to the ZX Spectrum’s heyday.

-The most recent of the bunch is a Kickstarter project from Brazil called [ZX Spectrum Next](https://www.specnext.com/about/){:target="_blank"}, a modern 8-bit home computer based on the 128 variant from 1985.
+The most recent of the bunch is a Kickstarter project from Brazil called [ZX Spectrum Next](https://www.specnext.com/about/){:target="_blank" rel="noopener"}, a modern 8-bit home computer based on the 128 variant from 1985.

 Released in its complete form in 2020, the Next has a Z80 CPU implemented in a modern FPGA.
 Issue 1 comes with 1MB of RAM, upgradable to 2MB.
 Issue 2, expected in August 2021, will come standard with 2MB.

 It also comes with VGA, RGB, and HDMI ports, and is software- and hardware compatible with the original machine.

-Beyond hardware clones, devoted fans are still [writing games](https://vintageisthenewold.com/tag/zx-spectrum-homebrew-games/){:target="_blank"} for their favorite home computer of all time.
+Beyond hardware clones, devoted fans are still [writing games](https://vintageisthenewold.com/tag/zx-spectrum-homebrew-games/){:target="_blank" rel="noopener"} for their favorite home computer of all time.

 ## Enjoyment for Years to Come